nichsedge/digital-garden/content/Read/Goodreads/The Power Law Venture Capital and the Making of the New Future.md

 ---
-title: "The Power Law: Venture Capital and the Making of the New Future"
+title: 'The Power Law: Venture Capital and the Making of the New Future'
-author: "Sebastian Mallaby"
+author: Sebastian Mallaby
-date: "2025/04/30"
+date: '2025-04-30'
+tags:
+- book
 ---

 # The Power Law: Venture Capital and the Making of the New Future